In this article, I want to talk to you about how to resign the right way, especially if you are a part of the inner circle.

 You can say that this is a shortsighted move.
 I invested so much time and effort, placed this guy into some of the most core clients I was working with.

 But it is a very simple issue to me.
-Here is someone who knows you very well and chooses to leave not by telling you but by getting my peer to write an email, even no courtesy to call me, to ask to be released even though he knows that I invested so much time and built teams around him.
+Here is someone who knows you very well and chooses to leave not by telling you but by getting his friend to write an email, even no courtesy to call me, to ask to be released even though he knows that I invested so much time and built teams around him.

 I released Josh by 1pm that day.